blue-hexagon/blue-hexagon/README.md

 </tr>
 </table>

-### 💼 Open for Job Opportunities!
-I'm currently actively seeking new job opportunities that align with my skills and interests.
-If you know of any positions or projects that you think might be a good fit, please don't hesitate to reach out to me.
-I'm open to full-time, part-time, or contract opportunities, both remote and on-site.

 You can connect with me through [LinkedIn](https://www.linkedin.com/in/ab0f7c-107b94b9/).

-Let's chat and explore how we can work together!
+You can also visit my website for more about my work @ https://www.manjana.dev

-Thank you for visiting my profile, and I look forward to connecting with you!
+Thank you for visiting my profile, and I look forward to connecting with you :-)